Benajah Osmun: Military service

 Originally from Hunterdon County, New Jersey, during the Revolutionary War, Benajah Osmun fought at the Battle of Quebec on December 31, 1775, led by General Richard Montgomery.
 He fought at the Battle of Long Island on August 27, 1776, and he was taken prisoner there.
 Osmun served as 2nd Lieutenant and Quartermaster in the 2nd Battalion, 2nd New Jersey Regiment under Colonel Israel Shreve beginning on January 1, 1777.
 It was to Osmun that Colonel Shreve was asked to escort his family back to the Shreve family homestead at Mount Pleasant, in Mansfield Township, Burlington County, New Jersey.
 After resigning from the previous post, Osmun was made again 2nd Lieutenant on September 12, 1778, and was taken prisoner at Charleston on April 25, 1780.
 He was made Lieutenant on January 1, 1781 and Captain by brevet.
 He served until the close of the war.

 He was made Lieutenant-Colonel in 1782 in the Adams County militia.
 He served as a major for the cavalry of the government of the Mississippi Territory in 1798.
+As Lieutenant Colonel he was present at the court-martial of Mississippi militia Maj.
+John F. Carmichael in 1806.